Page 4 - Monthly Archives: 2023

 Choose the Customer Group your bundle packs will be visible to, and Store View it will be displayed on.

-Set the Date From and Date To in order to define the time range for the product block
+Set the Date From and Date To in order to define the time range for the product block to be displayed.

 When selling brands it's important to let your customers know you sell them, so it's easy for them to navigate your catalogue.
 One way to do it is through attributes.
 You create a brand attribute and display it on the product page.
 The other is to create brand categories.